 Industry Analysis & Industry Trends

-The Printing industry has been hit hard over the past five years.
-Consumers have increasingly received information via online platforms over this period, rather than via printed materials.
+The Printing industry has been hit hard over the past five years, as consumers have increasingly received information via online platforms rather than via printed materials.
 This trend has led to a decline in demand for the services of professional printers.
 Online media continues to encroach into the domain of book, newspaper, magazine and directory publishers.
-As digital technology has progressed, the printed word has proven to be slow to produce and costly to distribute.
+As digital technology has progressed, the printed word has proven slow to produce and costly to distribute.
 Consumers and businesses have increasingly traded and conducted business online without using printed materials.
 As a result, industry revenue is estimated to fall at a compound annual rate of 5.2% over the five years through 2016-17, to $7.5 billion.
-As these trends continue, revenue is set to drop by 4.6% in 2014-15, to reach $7.1... purchase to read more
+As these trends continue, revenue is set to drop by 4.6% in 2014-15, to reach $7.1 billion... purchase to read more